 CAGI aims to advance phenotypic interpretation of genomic variation.
 The CAGI experiments depend on the interrogation of data from people whose information has been collected as part of clinical care, following participation in a research project or biorepository, or from healthy volunteers.
-Some of these data—incorporating both genotypes and phenotypes—are highly sensitive and personal, and therefore must be handled with the utmost respect, integrity, and care including being maintained with the highest standards of data security and confidentiality.
+Some of these data—incorporating both genotypes and phenotypes—are sensitive and personal and therefore must be handled with the utmost respect, integrity, and care.
+This includes being maintained with the highest standards of data security and confidentiality.

 The success of CAGI also hinges critically on the generous contribution of pre-publication datasets and the participation of predictors and assessors.
 Many datasets affect individuals’ careers.

 To protect unpublished and sensitive data that have been shared with CAGI, and as a condition of participation in CAGI, CAGI participants must agree to the following dataset dissemination rules.
-We define CAGI “participants” as those who have any role in the CAGI experiment including predictors, assessors, data set providers, organizers and advisors.
+Here we define CAGI “participants” as those who have any role in CAGI, including predictors, assessors, dataset providers, organizers, and advisors.

-- ◦ CAGI participants agree to be responsible for maintaining the privacy and security of unreleased datasets, which he/she obtained from CAGI.
-As one example, CAGI participant must keep the files on secure systems and may not submit confidential data for predictions on third-party webservers.
+- It is the responsibility of each CAGI participant to maintain the privacy and security of datasets obtained from CAGI.
+CAGI participants must keep the files on secure systems and may not submit confidential data for predictions on third-party webservers.

-- ◦ CAGI participants agree not to use any unreleased datasets in any publication, for example as a test case (even if the identity of the data are not disclosed) or for reporting a discovery that the CAGI participant might have made when analyzing the data.
+- CAGI participants agree not to use any unreleased datasets in any publication, for example as a test case (even if the source of the data is not disclosed) or for reporting a discovery that the CAGI participant might have made when analyzing the data.

-- ◦ Following dataset release, CAGI participants may use the data with the same freedom and constraints as others who obtained the data without participation in CAGI via public mechanisms.
+- Following dataset release, CAGI participants may use the data with the same freedom and constraints as others who obtained the data via public mechanisms (i.e., without participation in CAGI).
 Even after release, dataset use may be constrained (e.g., due to privacy issues) and participation in CAGI does not release CAGI participant from those constraints.

-In order to register for the CAGI dataset access, you must read, understand, and agree to these data use rules.
-If you agree to these rules, please register by providing your initials.
+All CAGI participants, including those within the same research group, must individually sign the data use agreement.
+To register for the CAGI dataset access, you must read, understand, and agree to these data use rules.
+If you agree to these rules, please indicate this by providing your initials.